 The Global Common File System is mounted on compute nodes via DVS, an I/O forwarder.
 The file system is optimized for software installation.
 It has a smaller block size and is mounted read-only on the computes.
-This allows us to turn on client-side caching which dramatically increases the read time of shared libraries across many nodes.
-The cache expires after five minutes, so it is not recommended you compute against code that is being actively (i.e. within five minutes) changed.
+This allows us to turn on client-side caching which dramatically decreases the read time of shared libraries across many nodes.

 No managed backups of Global Common directories are done by NERSC.